aglabx/extracTR/README.md

 ## Introduction

-extracTR is a powerful tool for extracting and analyzing tandem repeats from raw DNA sequences.
-It utilizes advanced algorithms to identify repetitive patterns in genomic data, providing valuable insights for researchers in genomics and bioinformatics.
+extracTR is a tool for identifying and analyzing tandem repeats in genomic sequences.
+It works with raw sequencing data (FASTQ) or assembled genomes (FASTA), using k-mer based approaches to detect repetitive patterns efficiently.

 ## Features

 - Efficient tandem repeat detection from raw sequencing data
-- Support for paired-end FASTQ files
+- Support for single-end and paired-end FASTQ files
+- Support for genome assemblies in FASTA format
 - Customizable parameters for fine-tuning repeat detection
 - Output in easy-to-analyze CSV format
 - Multi-threaded processing for improved performance